yowainwright/codependence/README.md

 Supported managers are `bun`, `npm`, `pnpm`, `yarn`, `conda`, `pip`, `pipenv`, `poetry`, `uv`, `go`, `rust`, `docker`, and `github-actions`.
 Execution options such as `update`, `dryRun`, `format`, and `noCache` stay at the root and apply to every target.
+Root `rootDir` and `ignore` values are also inherited unless a target overrides them.
 Legacy flat and embedded `package.json` configurations remain supported, but new projects should use `.codependencerc`.
 Target-scoped fields cannot be mixed beside `targets`.

 ---